Title: Self-Portrait (FS II.16)

 Edition: 300 signed and numbered in ball-point pen on verso; some signed on recto.

 Details: Published to announce a Warhol exhibition at the Leo Castelli Gallery, New York, April 2- April 27, 1966

-Self-Portrait 16 is part of a number of self-portraits based of the same photograph done by Rudolph Burkhardt.
-In these self-portraits, Warhol, tried to minimize his human qualities while still maintaining the strong likeness, and it is still very recognizable as Warhol.
-This particular print is done with black ink printed on silver coated paper, with half of Warhol’s face almost entirely in black.
-The pose he is holding, with his hand resting on his chin, gives him a contemplative look, as if he is trying to figure out what his next work is going to be.
+Self-Portrait 16 is part of a series of self-portraits based on the same photograph done by Rudolph Burkhardt.
+In these self-portraits, Warhol tried to minimize his human qualities while maintaining strong likeness of himself in order to still be recognized as Warhol.
+This particular print is done with black ink printed on silver coated paper with half of Warhol’s face almost entirely in black.
+The pose he holds in which his hand rests on his chin gives a sense of contemplation; it is as if he is trying to figure out what his next work is going to be.

-With Self-Portrait 16, Warhol was establishing himself as an iconic subject.
-Throughout his career, Andy Warhol’s image became more and more prolific and has become almost as famous as his work itself, which is uncommon for most artists.
-These images are both by his own making as well as by other photographers or artists.
+With Self-Portrait 16, Warhol established himself as an iconic subject.
+Throughout his career, Warhol’s image became more and more prolific and has become almost as famous as his work itself, which is uncommon for most artists.
+The images of Warhol were both by his own making as well as by other photographers or artists.
 In the late-1970s and into the 1980s, his self-portraits became more and more pervasive, largely due to his interest in different types of cameras and printing methods.